bgeesaman/kube-env-stealer/README.md

 - Run `./auto-exploit.sh`
 - After 15-30 seconds, examine the contents of `cluster.tar`.
 - Leverage the service account token JWTs for service accounts with higher permissions via kubectl.

+Steps for the outside-of-GKE approach:

+- Clone this repo.
+- Thoroughly read the code and understand what it's doing first.
+- `gcloud curl awk sed grep base64 openssl kubectl` installed locally (no kubeconfig needed)
+- Use gcloud to obtain a gke worker node instance name, project, and zone/region.
+Typically need `compute.instances.list` for this.
+- Ensure you have the ability to access the GKE API of the cluster in that project via layer4 (no credentials needed).
+- `cd `compute.instances.get`
+- Run `./gce-gke-kubelet-csr-secret-extractor.sh`
+- After 15-30 seconds, examine the contents of current directory.
+- Leverage the service account token JWTs for service accounts with higher permissions via `kubectl --token`.

 ## Background